 Today, Ana is a young professional and the mother of a toddler.
 She is also still with the same partner she was at 21.
 The debate over abortion rights in Puerto Rico has angered her, especially in the context of the island’s debt crisis and the recovery of Hurricane Maria.
 “Lawmakers should use their creativity to solve other crises in the island, instead of focusing on this bullshit,” Ana said.
 “I want to be clear: I don’t regret my abortion, because now I’m able to be the best mother for my child, who I adore.
 Women deserve that chance.”

 *Names have been changed to protect the source’s identity.

-This story was originally published at 6:45 p.m.
-It has since been updated to reflect the legislation's parental consent amendment.
+This story was originally published on March 7, 2019.
+It has since been updated with new information.